 - Air Canada Aeroplan (2,500 miles or $25 CAD one-way): This is the gold standard for lap infant awards: pay just 2,500 miles or $25 CAD one-way for a lap infant award ticket in any class of service.
 Given that Air Canada also has more partner airlines than any other program, you’ll have plenty of options to get your family where they need to be for the best deal in lap infant travel.

-- ANA Mileage Club (10% of either the adult revenue or award fare).
-ANA always used to charge 10% of the adult revenue fare, but at some point they started allowing the option to pay 10% of the adult mileage fare.
+- ANA Mileage Club (10% of either the adult award fare on ANA-operated flights or 10% of the adult revenue fare on partner-operated flights).
+The notable deal is for ANA-operated flights at 10% of the adult mileage fare.
 That can be a fantastic deal because ANA’s award chart has some great sweet spots for adult revenue fares.

-- British Airways Executive Club (10% of the adult mileage fare; free seat for those who turn 2): British Airways is another program that charges 10% of the adult mileage fare for a lap infant award ticket.
+- British Airways Executive Club (10% of the adult mileage fare; free seat for those who turn 2 during the trip): British Airways is another program that charges 10% of the adult mileage fare for a lap infant award ticket (including for partner award travel).
 That’s certainly a good deal if booking via British Airways makes sense.
-But British Airways also has an interesting quirk that they share with Virgin Atlantic: lap infant ticketing for a child who turns 2 years old during your trip.
+But British Airways also has an interesting quirk that they share with Virgin Atlantic with regard to lap infant ticketing for a child who turns 2 years old during your trip.
 If you book an itinerary where your child will turn 2 years old during the trip, most airlines require that you buy a seat for the child for the entire itinerary (i.e. you can’t book them as a lap infant).
-However, British Airways and Virgin Atlantic will allow you to book your child as a lap infant and they will give the child a free seat for segments after they turn 2 years old.
-In other words, if you booked a round trip flight on British Airways and your child is under 2 before the outbound but they turn 2 before the return, you will pay for them as though they are a lap infant but the child will get their own seat for the return flight.
+However, British Airways and Virgin Atlantic will allow you to book your child as a lap infant, and they will give the child a free seat for segments after they turn 2 years old.
+In other words, if you booked a round-trip flight on British Airways and your child is under 2 before the outbound, but they turn 2 before the return, you will pay for them as though they are a lap infant (10% of the adult award fare), but the child will get their own seat for the return flight.
 That can mean a business class seat one-way for the lap infant price.

 Be flexible with destinations